 After appearing in two of Iles's most popular novels, Penn Cage makes his triumphant return as a brilliant, honorable, and courageous hero.
 Rich with Southern atmosphere and marked by one jaw-dropping plot turn after another, The Devil's Punchbowl confirms that Greg Iles is America's master of suspense.

 Greg Iles was born in 1960 in Germany, where his father ran the US Embassy medical clinic during the height of the Cold War.
 After graduating from the University of Mississippi in 1983, he performed for several years with the rock band Frankly Scarlet and is a member of the lit-rock group The Rock Bottom Remainders.
-His first novel, Spandau Phoenix, a thriller about Nazi war criminal Rudolf Hess, was published in 1993 and became a New York Times bestseller.
-Iles went on to write numerous bestselling novels including Third Degree, True Evil, Turning Angel, Blood Memory, The Footprints of God, the Natchez Burning trilogy, and 24 Hours (released by Sony Pictures as Trapped, with full screenwriting credit for Iles).
+He is the author of sixteen New York Times bestselling novels and known for his Penn Cage series, the latest of which is Southern Man.
 He lives in Natchez, Mississippi.

 "A knockout thriller that's just the right degree of chilly to combat the dog days of summer...
 Iles' knack for perfectly integrating character and plot could serve as a master's class for other authors." -- The Dallas Morning News